sameersharma84/templateMatchingiOS/README.md

 ![Screenshot of altered image that's the result of inputting the cropped image in to the Core ML model.](Documentation/altered-512.jpg)

-## Display the Altered Image in Augmented Reality
+## Display the altered image in augmented reality

 To complete the augmented reality effect, you cover the original image with the altered image.
 First, add a visualization node to hold the altered image as a child of the node provided by ARKit.